Access to Health Care

 To address these issues, United Way of the Capital Region has partnered with the community to launch a pilot project focusing on access to health care beginning in the City of Harrisburg.
 The project helps the un- and underinsured navigate the health care system, overcome barriers to care and connect with a primary health provider.

-Learn more about the Access to Health Care Pilot Project.
+Learn more by watching our Access to Health Care Pilot Project Video.

 You can also learn more about our current and future work in the areas of health, education, income and basic needs by viewing our United for Change piece.